 Agreed upon mitigation measures address specific chemicals when conservation measures are warranted.
-These measures are agreed upon during the consultation process with the USFWS, incorporated into the treatment planning process and documents, and are applied in the field during application.
+These measures are agreed upon during the consultation process with the FWS and are applied in the field during application.

-APHIS received one comment that APHIS should adopt the following operational guideline across all sitespecific EAs: "Use Global Positioning System (GPS) coordinates for pilot guidance on the parameters of the spray block.
+APHIS received one comment that APHIS should adopt the following operational guideline across all site-specific EAs: "Use Global Positioning System (GPS) coordinates for pilot guidance on the parameters of the spray block.
 Ground flagging or markers should accompany GPS coordinates in delineating the project area as well as areas to omit from treatment (e.g., boundaries and buffers for bodies of water, habitats of protected species, etc.)."